philbarker/lrmi-examples/README.md

 * type+audience+level_md.html - same as type+audience+level.htm but with microdata in the HTML
 * type+audience+level_rdfa.html - same as type+audience+level.htm but with RDFa in the HTML
 * type+audience+level_jsonld.json - same resource as described in type+audience+level.htm but described in JSON-LD

-Suggested for submission to schema.org as an example for educationalAlignment, AlignmentObject + its properties, learningresourceType, audience, EducationalAudience, educationalRole
+Suggested for submission to schema.org as an example for learningResourceType, educationalAlignment, AlignmentObject, educationalFramework, alignmentType, targetName, targetUrl, audience, EducationalAudience, educationalRole

 ###alignmentsUK
 Example of lesson plan for use of a video, showing curriculum alignment of the lesson plan to levels and topics in UK national curricula.
 Loosely based on http://www.bbc.co.uk/education/clips/z3sjtfr